 One Inc is Level 1 compliant with the American Express Compliance Program, the highest level of certification at American Express.

 The American Express Compliance Program validates that merchants are committed to protecting Cardholder Data and Sensitive Authentication Data.
-Non-compliance can lead to PCI fees, non-validation fees and termination of agreement with American Express.
+Non-compliance can lead to PCI fines, non-validation fines and termination of agreement with American Express.

-NACHA (National Automated Clearing House Association) establishes operating rules for the ACH Network, governing electronic payments.
-Insurers that accept premiums payments and/or pay claims via ACH must ensure they and their vendors are NACHA compliant and keep up with regular updates.
+Nacha (National Automated Clearing House Association) establishes operating rules for the ACH Network, governing electronic payments.
+Insurers that accept premium payments and/or pay claims via ACH must ensure they and their vendors are Nacha compliant and keep up with regular updates.